 5. Read Squirrel Books

-If you are looking for even more exciting things about squirrels, invite children to look at this list of excellent squirrel books filled with hilarious photos of their antics and fun facts about squirrels for kids.
+Reading books about squirrels is a fun squirrel activity for kids.
+If you’d like to learn more about squirrels, invite children to look at this list of excellent squirrel books filled with hilarious photos of their antics and fun facts about squirrels for kids.

 My daughter and I looked through several books about squirrels to curate this list for you and your children to enjoy.
 Please share any of these informative guides and popular books about squirrels for kids with children at home or in the classroom to help them learn more about squirrels.